keajs/kea-docs/docs/guide/advanced.md

 ```

 No matter how many times `<User id={1} />` is rendered by React, it'll always be connected
 to the same logic.
+In practical terms this means the user will be loaded only once.

-If you render `<User id={2} />`, it'll however get its own independent copy of this same base logic.
+If you render `<User id={2} />`, it'll however get its own independent copy of this same base logic
+and do what is needed to load and display the second user.

 ## Defaults